orryv/x-string/docs/x-string/methods/between.md

 ## Description

 Returns the substring located between two delimiters.
-You can search forwards or backwards, skip a number of opening and closing delimiters, and even provide arrays to chain multiple markers.
-When arrays are supplied the method searches for the first element, then continues searching from that position for the next element, and so on.
+You can search forwards or backwards, skip a number of opening and closing delimiters, and even provide arrays to offer multiple delimiter options.
+Use nested arrays when you need to enforce ordered sequences of fragments.
 A fresh `XString` instance is returned, preserving the original mode and encoding.

 ## Important notes and considerations

-- **Chained sequences.** When arrays are given for `$start` or `$end`, the method resolves them sequentially.
-This is useful for nested HTML fragments or markers spread over multiple tokens.
+- **Flexible delimiters.** Provide arrays of scalars to treat each value as an acceptable delimiter.
+Wrap fragments inside their own arrays (e.g. `[['<article>', '<section>']]`) when they must be matched sequentially.
 - **Directional searches.** Set `$last_occurence` to `true` to work from the end of the string. `$skip_start` counts start delimiters from the end, while `$skip_end` still counts occurrences forward after the selected start.
 - **Graceful fallbacks.** If the requested start or end delimiters are not found, an empty string is returned.